Our Faculty and Staff

 Hellie Schussler is the Founder and Executive Director of Ashland Regional Ballet.
 She was raised in McConnelsville, a small town in southern Ohio where she received her earliest training.
 When her family moved to Ashland, Ohio she continued to study dance in Mansfield with Ethyl Battin and Shirley Weddell.
 Schussler later studied at the School of the Cleveland Ballet, Lou Conte's Studio in Chicago (home of Hubbard Street Dance Company), Gus Giordano's Jazz Dance Chicago, and with the ballet faculty at Butler University.
 She was company member of Dance Kaleidoscope, a professional modern dance company based in Indianapolis.

 Schussler founded Opus II Dance Studio in 1982, and along with her husband Curt, formed Ashland Regional Ballet (ARB) in 1989, which is a non-profit tax-exempt organization dedicated to bringing dance as a performing art to its community.
 Under Schussler's artistic leadership, the company achieved membership in Regional Dance America in 1993.
 In 2005 ARB attained the rank of Honor Company, and successfully hosted a festival for the Northeast Region in 2006.
 In 2009 Schussler stepped down from her role as Artistic Director, passing the baton into the capable hands of long-time company member Sarah Cyders.
-She remains actively involved in ARB as Executive Director and continues teaching when her services are needed.
+These days, she remains involved only in an administrative capacity, though she is still willing to give advice if asked.

-Hellie has choreographed numerous works for ARB and Opus II, as well as Ashland University, where she was adjunct dance instructor-resident choreographer for 16 years.
+Over the course of the years, Hellie choreographed numerous works for ARB and Opus II, as well as Ashland University, where she was adjunct dance instructor-resident choreographer for 16 years.
 Her choreography has appeared in the Canton Ballet Choreographers Showcase, and 5 of her works were selected for performance at Regional Dance America/Northeast Festivals.
 Hellie was the choreographer for the Miss Ohio Pageant for 10 years, and she also served as a member of the Board of Trustees of OhioDance - a statewide service organization.
 In 1995 she was recognized as a Woman of Achievement in Ashland County, receiving the Pioneer Spirit Award.
-Her choreography continues to be the mainstay in the ARB repertoire.
+Her choreography continues to be a mainstay in the ARB repertoire.

 Faculty